kaeedo/Scrutiny/README.md

 To run the [UsageExample](tests/UsageExample), you must start the [web project](tests/Web).

+The HTML report is a single file with all javascript written inline

 ## TODO for Beta release
 - [x] Finish initial HTML report
 - [x] Create and publish NuGet package